New Britain, Papua Niugini - Things to Do in New Britain

 Insider Tips

-Bring cash in PNG Kina as ATMs are limited and credit cards rarely accepted outside major hotels
+Always carry cash in PNG Kina as credit cards are rarely accepted outside major hotels

 Explore Activities in New Britain